FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 Match Play (and Match Test) are the most commonly used environments during an FRC event.
 The screen is used to start and stop matches, disable robots, and control the Audience Display.

 [Red] The top part of the screen shows the current match number, match time, score for the alliances and detail by station.
 Match time is updated in real time and will correspond with the same information shown on the LED Displays.
 The status of the robots at each end of the playing field is communicated to FMS by the SCCs and DSs.
 The color of each box corresponds to each end of the playing field, blue for the Blue Alliance, and red for the Red Alliance.
-Each box includes information on the status of the three robots on each alliance ( `described later <../../eventmanager/l/608578-interface#>`_ )
+Each box includes information on the status of the three robots on each alliance.

-[White] Match Control is handled using the buttons in the center of the Match Play and Match Test screens ( `described later <../../eventmanager/l/608578-interface#>`_ )
+[White] Match Control is handled using the buttons in the center of the Match Play and Match Test screens.

 [Blue] The lower portion of the screen changes based on the selected tab to display schedule information, detailed scoring, and more (described later)